-Laura Paterson Qualified Finance, Part-qualified & Transactional Finance, Recently Qualified Finance...
+Laura Paterson candidate, Part-qualified & Transactional Finance, Recently Qualified Finance...

 In his speech at the EY-sponsored Financial Reporting Outlook conference in November 2014, Ian Mackintosh, IASB vice-chairman praised the IFRS model for revolutionising the financial reporting landscape.
 He stated that IFRS has allowed for a “globally consistent language of financial reporting”.
 Mackintosh also announced that thanks to IFRS, “accounting is on the cusp of becoming the world’s first global profession”.